darkyer/Word-Guess-Game/README.md

 ## How can I use it?

-Anyone can download this project and use it.
+You can Download it and use it locally or just use the github pages link ([Github pages](https://darkyer.github.io/Word-Guess-Game/))

 ## Built With